The environmental impact of fashion

 Raising the standard does come at a cost though and consumers need to be prepared to start paying for the true costs of their clothes.

-Research indicates that consumers now are better informed and care more about where their clothes are made.
+Research indicates that consumers now are better informed.
+They care more about where their clothes are made and about sustainable fashion.
 They are willing to pay more for garments from companies that have made improvements to their supply chain and gained certifications and passed audits to ensure standards are not only improved but maintained.

 This is great news.